hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_diffbind_differential_peaks.md

 ## Differential enrichment analysis

-Identifying differential enrichment across multiple conditions has become of practical importance in biological and medical research and more tools have become available for this type of analysis.
-For each group **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.
+To provide a more complex picture of biological processes in a cell, many studies aim to compare different datasets obtained by ChIP-seq.
+In our dataset, we have peak calls from two different transcription factors: Nanog and Pou5f1.
+For each factor **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.
 For this analysis, we will use as input not only the peak calls but also incorporate the BAM files.

 <img src="../img/chip_workflow_sept2018_diffbind.png" width="800">

 ## Tools for evaluating differential enrichment

 An increasing number of ChIP-seq experiments are investigating transcription factor binding under multiple experimental conditions, for example, various treatment conditions, several distinct time points and different treatment dosage levels.
-Thus, more tools have become available for this type of analysis.
+Because differential enrichment has become of practical importance in biological and medical research, more tools have become available for this type of analysis.

 <img src="../img/diffpeaks-software.png" width="800">